Detroit Adoption & Foster Care Resources

 - Adoption Associates 800-677-2367 Adoption Associates completes home studies for families adopting children from countries throughout Africa, Asia and the Americas.

-Hospitals in DetroitWhen the time comes for the adoptive family and birth parents to finally meet their little one, a hospital plan will be in place to determine the details of the labor and delivery process.
+Hospitals in DetroitWhen the time comes for the adoptive family and birth parents to finally meet their little one, an adoption plan will be in place to determine the details of the adoption, labor, and delivery process.
 If you are a prospective birth mother, your adoption agency will work with you and your delivery hospital to develop and coordinate your hospital plan.
 Here are some area hospitals you may be working with:

 - Henry Ford Bloomfield Hospital 6777 W. Maple Road West Bloomfield, MI 48322 800-436-7936